Strengthening research capacity and collaboration for data-driven health reform.

 The event was jointly organized by the Joanna Briggs Institute (JBI) at the University of Adelaide, the De La Salle Medical and Health Sciences Institute, and the Center for Health Research and Movement Science at the University of Santo Tomas.

-It formed part of the Health Workforce Development in Evidence Synthesis Fellowship, an Australia Awards–supported initiative that aims to strengthen the capacity of Filipino researchers and clinicians to conduct systematic reviews that inform policy, clinical practice, and the advancement of Universal Health Care (UHC) in the Philippines.
+The symposium formed part of the Health Workforce Development in Evidence Synthesis Fellowship, an Australia Awards–supported initiative aimed at building the capacity of Filipino researchers and clinicians to conduct systematic reviews that inform policy, clinical practice, and the implementation of Universal Health Care (UHC) in the Philippines.

-Throughout the program, Fellows presented their systematic review projects focusing on community health, telehealth, digital health, and rehabilitation interventions, highlighting the crucial role of evidence synthesis in improving healthcare accessibility, quality, and outcomes.
+Throughout the program, Fellows presented their evidence synthesis projects on community health, telehealth, digital health, and rehabilitation interventions, highlighting how evidence-based research can drive improvements in healthcare accessibility, quality, and outcomes.

 Keynote Highlights

-- Dr. Jaime C. Montoya, Executive Director of the Philippine Council for Health Research and Development (PCHRD), emphasized the importance of bridging research evidence and actionable health programs to strengthen the country’s UHC implementation.
+- Dr. Jaime C. Montoya, Executive Director of the Philippine Council for Health Research and Development (PCHRD), emphasized the importance of linking research evidence with actionable health programs to strengthen the country’s UHC implementation.

-- Dr. Leonila F. Dans, Primary Convenor of the Philippine Consortium for Evidence Synthesis and Clinical Practice Guidelines (CPGs), discussed the need to institutionalize evidence synthesis in national policy-making to ensure sustainable, data-driven healthcare reform.
+- Dr. Leonila F. Dans, Primary Convenor of the Philippine Consortium for Evidence Synthesis and Clinical Practice Guidelines (CPGs), discussed institutionalizing evidence synthesis in policymaking to ensure sustainable, data-driven healthcare reform.

-These insights underscored the central role of research, innovation, and collaboration in shaping a stronger and more equitable Philippine health system.
+Both speakers underscored the role of research, innovation, and collaboration in shaping a resilient and equitable Philippine health system.

 UC-CON’s Commitment to Sustainable Health Development